-Certainly Natalia is aware of the difference is could make for her and her younger sister.
+Certainly, Natalia is aware of the difference it could make for her and her younger sister.

 “Suddenly people start looking at you differently, making certain associations or assumptions about your personality that they would not have before.
 All I know is that I am the same person, whoever my ancestors might be.
 Sure, it makes my history that much richer, counting such a recognisable figure amongst my clutch of ancestors but it won’t change how I am inside.